Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 • task B runs on core 2

-If that is happening at the same moment, that is parallelism.
+If that is happening in the same moment, that is parallelism.

 So the defining idea is true simultaneous execution.

-Cooking is a useful way to make this intuitive.
+Cooking is a useful way to make the distinction intuitive.

 Concurrency